FPavanello/FPavanello.github.io/_pages/wp.md

 - **No Country for Old Men: Temperature, Mortality and Adaptation in Italy**. (with G. Valenti)

 - **The (Relative) Prices of Climate Change**. (with D. Difino)

+- **Policies for Cooling: Increasing the Access to Heat Adaptation**